caprice-j/ggbash/README.md

     -   `Petal.W` matches `iris$Petal.Width`.

 -   **aesthetics names**
-    -   `c` matches `color`, which is the aesthetic of geom\_point.
+    -   `c` matches `colour`, which is the aesthetic of geom\_point.
     -   `si` matches `size` ('s' cannot identify which one of `shape`, `size`, and `stroke`).

 Note: Approximate String Match (e.g. identifying `size` by `sz`)is not supported in the current version.

 ### 2. Predefined Precedence

-Even if unique identification is not possible, `ggbash` tries to execute its best guess instead of bluntly returning an error, hoping to achieve least expected keystrokes.
+Even if unique identification is not possible, `ggbash` tries to execute its best guess instead of bluntly returning an error.
+Everything is designed to achieve least expected keystrokes.

 For example, in the input `p Sepal.W Sepal.L c=Sp s=Petal.W`, `p` ambiguously matches four different geoms, `geom_point`, `geom_path`, `geom_polygon`, and `geom_pointrange`.
 Among these geoms, `ggbash` determines the geom to use according to the above predefined order of precedence (the first one, `geom_point`, is selected in this example).

 Similarly, `s` matches three aesthetics, `size`, `shape`, and `stroke`, preferred by this order.
 Thus, `s` is executed as the `size` aesthetic.

-While it's possible to define your own precedence order through `define_constant_list()`, adding one or two characters might be faster in most cases.
+While it's possible to define your own precedence order through `define_constant_list()`, adding one or two characters may be faster in most cases.

 ### 3. Column Index Match